 Acadia National Park – Mount Desert Island

-Acadia National Park protects the natural beauty of the highest rocky headlands along the Atlantic coastline of the United States, an abundance of habitats, and a rich cultural heritage.
-Visitors enjoy 27 miles of historic motor roads, 158 miles of hiking trails, and 45 miles of carriage roads.
+Acadia National Park protects the natural beauty of the highest rocky headlands along the Atlantic coastline of the United States, an abundance of habitats and a rich cultural heritage.
+Visitors enjoy 27 miles of historic motor roads, 158 miles of hiking trails and 45 miles of carriage roads.
+Attend a Ranger Program to learn more about the park’s history and natural elements.

 Coastal Maine Botanical Gardens – Boothbay Harbor

-Coastal Maine Botanical Gardens is located on 295 tidal acres along the MidCoast.
+Coastal Maine Botanical Gardens is located on 295 tidal acres in the MidCoast.
 Attractions include a story-book themed children’s garden and a Butterfly House with surrounding gardens of native host and nectar plants.
-Learn about some of our favorite winged pollinators and witness transformation firsthand—egg to caterpillar, cocoon or chrysalis to moth or butterfly.
+Learn about some of our favorite winged pollinators and witness transformation firsthand — egg to caterpillar to cocoon or chrysalis to moth or butterfly.

 Cape Elizabeth Land Trust – Cape Elizabeth